 Confirmation and results

 The Isle of Man opened its own local coronavirus testing facility on Monday 20 April 2020.
-It is expected that the unit will be able to process a maximum of 200 tests per day and that results will be returned by text message in 24 hours.
+The unit can process a maximum of 200 tests per day and results will be returned by text message within 24 hours.

 For those individuals awaiting results after being tested for COVID-19, it is important to emphasise that they could be suffering from flu or another ailment.
 The delay in results is not an indication of a potential positive result.

 Until your receive your test result DO NOT stop self-isolating because you are feeling better.

 If you test positive for COVID-19 you will receive:

 - advice from clinicians at 111, which will include self-isolation for a period of 14 days from the onset of your symptoms